Makemake: The Red-Hued World Beyond Pluto

 Understanding Makemake

-One of the standout features of Makemake is its size.
+One of the standout features of Planet Makemake is its size.
 The diameter of Makemake is estimated to be around 1,430 kilometers (888 miles).
 And its mass is estimated to be about 4.4 x 1021 kilograms, which is roughly 0.0007 times the mass of Earth.
 While not as massive as the major planets in our solar system, it is much larger than most other objects in the Kuiper Belt.
 With its diameter around two-thirds that of Pluto, another notable dwarf planet in the region.
 This significant size places Makemake among the largest trans-Neptunian objects.

 Makemake's orbit is another fascinating aspect to explore.
 The distance at which Makemake orbits is quite impressive, as it resides at an average distance of about 4.2 billion miles from the sun.
 Its long elliptical path around the sun takes about 309 Earth years to complete.
 This extreme distance is a testament to the vast and mysterious nature of the Kuiper Belt, a region beyond the orbit of Neptune tend a home to a myriad of icy bodies.